CExA-project/ddc/docs/transformations.md

 Every basis has its own specificities (ie. orthogonality, n-derivability, etc...) but as they belong to the same frame of "set of functions which form a basis", they have in common a formalism and a terminology.
-However, this is currently not very manifest when looking at the API in the DDC implementations (DFT and Spline API are very different).
+However, this is currently not very manifest when looking at the API in the DDC implementations (DFT and Splines API are very different).
 It must be explained:

 - Fourier requires the periodicity of the represented function, thus boundary conditions does not need to be provided.
-- Fourier basis functions are indexed with the wave vector k, whose possible values form a set of coordinates which generates the Fourier space.
+- Fourier basis functions are indexed with the wave vector \f$ \vec{k} \f$, whose possible values form a set of coordinates which generates the Fourier space.
 Mesh of "real" space and mesh of Fourier space are in bijection one-to-the-other.
 The situation is more complicated for Splines.
 - Fourier and Splines basis use-cases are quite different.
-Thus - as shown below - the so-called "evaluator" is not implemented for Fourier (while inverse DFT is) and inverse Spline transform is not implemented (while Spline evaluation is).
+Thus - as shown below - the so-called "evaluator" is not implemented for Fourier (while inverse DFT is) and inverse Spline transform is not implemented (while Spline evaluator is).
 - FFT backends support 1D to 3D Fourier transforms.
 General n-dimensional Spline transform would be a mess to implement for all supported boundary conditions so we limit to the 2D case.
 - DFT is not currently supported in batched configuration (but it may be the subject of future development).
 Batched splines are supported.